 The developers of Checkra1n recently added Linux OS support to its jailbreak tool.
 Since Android is built using Linux as the base, it also means you can use an Android device to jailbreak an iPhone.
 It seems pretty wild when you think about it, but it works quite well as a convenient and portable jailbreaking machine.

 We've already outlined the process for jailbreaking an iPhone with an Android with Magisk, but now we're going to detail how to run the Checkra1n jailbreak method through the TWRP custom recovery environment using Android.
 The biggest challenge here is during the initial setup process, but once that's taken care of, the rest is a piece of cake.
+This will jailbreak iOS 12.0 to iOS 14.0 depending on which iPhone model you have.

 - iPhone that supports the Checkra1n jailbreak